JCSheeron/ftArchPostProc/README.md

 done using the -se, -sourceEncoding, -de, or -destEncoding options.

 It is assumed that the first row is a header.
-In the case of a historical trend input file (-t option), the tag names are derrived from the header.
+In the case of a historical trend input file (-t option), the tag names are derived from the header.
 In the case of a archive data input file (-a option), the tag names are pulled from the data.